CaseyBrwn/Luhu/README.md

  #### Video Player
    * Users can minimize the current episodes to the corner of the screen and continue browsing site
    * Users can manipulate the video via multple custom functions that are

+ #### Future Features
+   * Show and Episode Search by Title and Genere
+   * Browse by Genere
+   * MyStuff users can add and remove episodes from their My Stuff page
+   * Additional Video Player Features